abcnorio/nspawn-aiml/Readme.md

 - IF someone wants to automate/ script some of the parts here for daily security checks, just go ahead!

-### Output of the whitelisted domains after installation
+## Whitelisted domains

+The following domains are whitelisted after default installation.

 ```
 # whitelisted domains to install everything above